 - 1. To adjust the sprog height, fully unzip the access zipper to gain access to the front of the sprog where it is mounted to the sprog bracket.
 (Note: The procedure described herein is most easily done with the battens removed and the wings folded.) - 2.
-Remove the horizontal bolt and nut which secures the sprog clevis fork to the pillar block, taking care to maintain the rotational alignment of the clevis fork in the sprog at its original setting.

-- 3. To raise the sprog, turn the clevis fork so as to "loosen" or unscrew the fork in the end of the sprog, thereby lengthening the sprog.
+Remove the horizontal bolt and nut that secures the sprog clevis fork to the pillar block, taking care to maintain the rotational alignment of the clevis fork in the sprog at its original setting. - 3.
+To raise the sprog, turn the clevis fork so as to "loosen" or unscrew the fork in the end of the sprog, thereby lengthening the sprog.
 To lower the sprog, turn the clevis fork in the opposite direction.
 One full turn raises or lowers the sprog about one half inch.
-The adjuster may be locked in place with a thin jam nut, in which case you will need to loosen this jam nut before you can turn the clevis fork. - You can usually loosen the jam nut by rotating the sprog counter clockwise before dismounting it, and then spin the nut out of the way until you have re-adjusted the clevis fork as desired.
-When you have achieved the desired adjustment, run the nut against the end of the sprog, loosen the clevis fork a quarter turn, and snug the nut finger tight against the sprog.
-After you re-attach the clevis fork to the pillar block, while holding the nut, rotate the sprog 1/4 turn in the correct direction so as to tighten the nut.
+The adjuster may be locked in place with a thin jam nut, in which case you will need to loosen this jam nut before you can turn the clevis fork.

+You can usually loosen the jam nut by rotating the sprog counter clockwise before dismounting it, and then spin the nut out of the way until you have readjusted the clevis fork as desired.
+When you have achieved the desired adjustment, run the nut against the end of the sprog, loosen the clevis fork a quarter turn, and snug the nut finger-tight against the sprog.
+After you reattach the clevis fork to the pillar block, while holding the nut, rotate the sprog 1/4 turn in the correct direction so as to tighten the nut.
 Note that the jam nut is primarily to preserve the sprog adjustment if the sprog or sprog cable is detached.
-With the sprog and cable fully installed and attached, the adjustment cannot change. - 4.
-Re-attach the sprog clevis fork to the pillar block.
-Note: DO NOT overtighten the bolt which secures the clevis fork to the sprog pillar.
+With the sprog and cable fully installed and attached, the adjustment cannot change.

+- 4. Reattach the sprog clevis fork to the pillar block.
+Note: DO NOT overtighten the bolt that secures the clevis fork to the sprog pillar.
 The fork should not be compressed against the pillar, and must be completely free to pivot on the pillar.
-With the glider fully set-up, press down firmly on the rear end of the sprog to seat the cable before checking the measurement again.
+With the glider fully set-up, press down firmly on the rear end of the sprog to seat the cable before checking the measurement again. - 5.
+To adjust the bridles, substitute a longer or shorter bridle pigtail at the top rear of the kingpost, or install tubular shims below the sail above the plastic retainer balls.
+Contact your dealer or Wills Wing to obtain these parts as necessary.